chutkm/Hacaton-ner-x5/README.md

-# Named Entity Recognition (NER) Service for Product Search Queries
+# Named Entity Recognition (NER) Service for Product Search Queries!

 This repository contains a **Named Entity Recognition (NER)** service designed for extracting entities (`TYPE`, `BRAND`, `VOLUME`, `PERCENT`) from product search queries.
 The system uses a transformer-based model with an optional CRF layer for sequence labeling, implemented in **PyTorch**, and provides a **FastAPI**-based API for inference.